Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in the Schwarzschild metric ~: Dependence of acoustic surface gravity on flow geometry -- Polytropic accretion

 \section{Dependence of acoustic surface gravity on flow geometry -- Polytropic accretion}

 In this section we will manifest how the geometric configuration of the non self-gravitating axially symmetric stationary background flow in a Schwarzschild metric influences the computation of the acoustic surface gravity for polytropic accretion onto astrophysical black holes.
-We first construct the parameter space determined by the initial boundary conditions to show the parameter dependence of the multi-critical flow behaviour, and then will describe how one can pick up certain regions of $\left[{\cal E},\lambda,\gamma\right]$ space for which mono-transonic accretion can be available for all three different geometric configurations.
+We first construct the parameter space determined by the initial boundary conditions to show the parameter dependence of the multi-critical flow behavior, and then will describe how one can pick certain regions of $\left[{\cal E},\lambda,\gamma\right]$ space for which mono-transonic accretion is possible for all three different geometric configurations.